 - Flight (HarperCollins, 2012)

 Jo Dutton was born in Adelaide but spent her early childhood in the Solomon Islands.
 She now lives with her family in a large and chaotic household in Central Australia.

 - On the Edge of Red (Transworld, 1998)

 - From Alice with Love (Allen & Unwin, 2013)

 Monica Dux is a columnist with The Age, a social commentator and author.
 She can be heard regularly on ABC radio and 3RRR, and has published widely, especially on women’s issues.
 Monica is one of the founders of the Stella Prize celebrating Australian women’s writing.

-- The Great Feminist Denial with Zora Simic (Melbourne University Press, 2008)
+- The Great Feminist Denial With Zora Simic (Melbourne University Press, 2008)

 - Things I didn't Expect (When I was Expecting) (Melbourne University Press, 2013)

-- Mothermorphosis (Melbourne University Press, 2015)
+- Mothermorphosis, Editor (Melbourne University Press, 2015)